Getting started with Amazon Fargate using Amazon EKS

 -

-Deploy the Application load balancing on Amazon EKS to allow Ingress objects for your Pods running on Fargate.
+Deploy the Route application and HTTP traffic with Application Load Balancers to allow Ingress objects for your Pods running on Fargate.

 -

-You can use the Vertical Pod Autoscaler to set the initial correct size of CPU and memory for your Fargate Pods, and then use the Horizontal Pod Autoscaler to scale those Pods.
-If you want the Vertical Pod Autoscaler to automatically re-deploy Pods to Fargate with higher CPU and memory combinations, set the Vertical Pod Autoscaler's mode to either
+You can use the Adjust pod resources with Vertical Pod Autoscaler to set the initial correct size of CPU and memory for your Fargate Pods, and then use the Scale pod deployments with Horizontal Pod Autoscaler to scale those Pods.
+If you want the Vertical Pod Autoscaler to automatically re-deploy Pods to Fargate with higher CPU and memory combinations, set the Vertical Pod Autoscaler’s mode to either

 Auto